 - Python 2.6 or later, 3.2 or later, PyPy 2.0 or later, PyPy3 2.3 or later.
 It is the only non-optional requirement. - C compiler.
 Required to build powerline client on linux.
 If it is not present then powerline will fall back to shell script or python client. - socat program.
 Required for shell variant of client which runs a bit faster than python version of the client, but still slower than C version. - psutil python package.
 Required for some segments like cpu\percent.
-Some segments have linux-only fallbacks for psutil functionality. - mercurial python package (note: not standalone executable).
+Some segments have linux-only fallbacks for psutil functionality. - hglib python package and mercurial executable.
 Required to work with mercurial repositories. - pygit2 python package or git executable.
 Required to work with git repositories. - bzr python package (note: not standalone executable).
 Required to work with bazaar repositories. - pyuv python package.
-Required for libuv-based watcher to work. - i3-py, available on github.
-Required for i3wm bindings and segments.
+Required for libuv-based watcher to work. - i3-ipc python package.
+Required for i3wm bindings and segments. - xrandr program.
+Required for the multi-monitor lemonbar binding and the powerline.listers.i3wm.output\lister().

-Note: Until mercurial and bazaar support Python-3 or PyPy powerline will not support repository information when running in these interpreters.
+Note: Until bazaar supports Python-3 or PyPy powerline will not support repository information when running in these interpreters.